THURSDAY, JUNE 15, 7:30

-Violist Tabitha Rhee is a recent graduate of the Juilliard School where she received her Masters of Music degree studying with Misha Amory as a proud recipient of the Kovner Fellowship.
+Violist Tabitha Rhee is a member of the New York Philharmonic having won a prestigious position with the orchestra in 2023, and a recent 2023 graduate of the Juilliard School where she received her Master of Music degree studying with Misha Amory as a proud recipient of the Kovner Fellowship.

-While a graduate student at Juilliard, Ms. Rhee has performed with the New York Philharmonic as a substitute violist, Orpheus Chamber Orchestra, Death of Classical, Apex Ensemble, and Jupiter Symphony Chamber Players.
-She has also participated in studio recording work and the Michael Buble Christmas Special television show.
+In addition to performing with the New York Philharmonic, Ms. Rhee has performed with the Orpheus Chamber Orchestra, Death of Classical, Apex Ensemble, and Jupiter Symphony Chamber Players.
+She has participated in studio recording work and the Michael Buble Christmas Special television show.